JOHN BAKER – Artistic Director

 JAMES M WHITE – Board President

 James is a native Oregonian who holds a Bachelor of Science in Business Management from Oregon State University.
 He gained a deep appreciation for music from his parents (Mom was an opera singer, Dad a classical music aficionado), and played clarinet and saxophones at McKay High School in Salem, and in All State ensembles.
-His son has sung in Portland Boychoir’s Intermediate and Advanced choirs, benefiting from the outstanding learning, social, and performance opportunities that the organization offers under David York’s exceptional direction.
+His son has sung in Portland Boychoir’s Intermediate and Advanced choirs, benefiting from the outstanding learning, social, and performance opportunities that the organization offers.

-James has held a variety of leadership positions in e-commerce, digital marketing, and business operations in the technology industry.
-He currently works in Information Technology and runs worldwide wireless video collaboration and conference room services for Intel Corporation.
-He also served on the foundational board of directors of Optimum Learning Environments (now Forest Ridge Elementary), a charter school established in partnership with Salem-Keizer School District.
+James has held a variety of leadership positions in information technology, e-commerce, digital marketing, and business operations in the technology industry.
+He is currently an IT director at Intel.
+He also served on the founding board of directors of Optimum Learning Environments (now Forest Ridge Elementary), a charter school established in partnership with Salem-Keizer School District.

 Andrea was born and raised in Kailua, Hawaii.
 She has a BS in Pharmacy from Oregon State University and is a licensed pharmacist in Oregon where she has lived for most of the last 20 years.
 In June of 2009, Andrea and her family moved to the Netherlands for what was to become a very challenging and rewarding 14-month expat experience.
 Now back in Oregon, she is a full-time mother of two who volunteers in her children’s classrooms as a general helper, math teaching assistant, and art literacy aide.

 Music and the arts have always played a large role in her life.
 Andrea grew up singing in choirs and playing various instruments, eventually settling on the cello.
 She strongly believes in the value of music enrichment and the sense of community found within choirs.